jewettaij/moltemplate/README.md

 ### Installation example

-Suppose the directory with this README.TXT file is located at ~/moltemplate.
+Suppose the directory with this README file is located at ~/moltemplate.

 If you use the bash shell, typically you would edit your `~/.profile`, `~/.bash_profile` or `~/.bashrc` files to contain the following line: